treeverse/lakeFS/design/accepted/gc_plus/uncomitted-gc.md

 will be saved to `_lakefs/gc/run_id/uncommitted/*.parquet` and used by the GC client to list repository's uncommitted objects.
 At the end of this flow - read copied objects information from ref-store and add it to the uncommitted data.
 For the purpose of this document we'll call this the `UncommittedData`
+>**Note:** Copied object information must be read AFTER all uncommitted data was collected

 ### GC Flows